Winamp: Initial releases

 Winamp was first released in 1997, when Justin Frankel and Dmitry Boldyrev, formerly students at the University of Utah, integrated their Windows user interface with the Advanced Multimedia Products ("AMP") MP3 file playback engine.
 The name Winamp (originally spelled WinAMP) was a portmanteau of "Windows" and "AMP".
 The minimalist WinAMP 0.20a was released as freeware on April 21, 1997.

 Its windowless, menu bar-only interface showed only play (open), stop, pause, and unpause functions.
 A file specified on the command line or dropped onto its icon would be played.
 MP3 decoding was performed by the AMP decoding engine developed by Advanced Multimedia Products co-founder Tomislav Uzelac, which was free for non-commercial use.
 It was compatible with Windows 95 and Windows NT 4.0.
 Winamp was the second real-time MP3 player for Windows, the first being WinPlay3.

-WinAMP 0.92 was released as freeware in May 1997.
 Within the standard Windows frame and menu bar, it had the beginnings of the "classic" Winamp GUI: dark gray rectangle with silver 3D-effect transport buttons, a red/green volume slider, time displayed in a green LED font, with track name, MP3 bitrate, and "mixrate" in green.
 Overlength titles appear as slowly scrolling text (or "marquee").
 The skeuomorphic design somewhat resembles shelf stereos.
 There was no position bar, and a blank space where the spectrum analyzer and waveform analyzer would later appear.
 Multiple files on the command line or dropped onto its icon were enqueued in the playlist.